Paloja2017/Taxi_Data_Report/README.md

 - Modeling
   <br />
   Connected Power BI desktop to Onelake data hub - LakeHouses preview and loaded data as Direct Query over AS and for calendar table I used SqlBI Bravo tool which has builded for me Calendar Table with DAX (You can use a Calendar Table builded in Dataflow Gen2 also).
-I have created relationship between Calendar Table and Taxi data on Date columns
+I created relationship between Calendar Table and Taxi data on Date columns
   <br />
   <br />
 ![](DataModel.png)

-- Measures, Calculated Table and Field Parameter
+- Measures, Calculated Table and Field Parameters
   <br />
   I have used VertiPaq Analyzer to list the measures for showing here.
-The procedure is open the DaxStudio in Power BI external tools, in advanced tab export metrics, then connect Vertipaq Analyzer to connect to .vpax file.
+The procedure is to open the DaxStudio in Power BI external tools, in advanced tab export metrics, then connect Vertipaq Analyzer with .vpax file.
   <br />
   <br />
   ![](Measures.png)

 ## Visualizations:

-  The report is single paged and intended for simplicity of usage.
-We are measuring five metrics: Fare Amount, Average Trips Amount, Number of Trips, Tip Amount and Total Amount in single page - you can change the metrics in slicer down right also we have a slicer down left for years you want to analyze.
+  The report is single paged and intended for ease of use.
+We are measuring five metrics: Fare Amount, Average Trips Amount, Count of Trips, Tip Amount and Total Amount in single page - you can change the metrics in the slicer down right, also we have a slicer down left for selecting the years you want to analyze.
-When you click a particular metrics slicer down right that BAN number which is measured is highlighted.
-For the color I have chosed #7B88BF to be in harmony with the fictional company logo.
+When you click a particular metrics slicer down right, that BAN number which is measured is highlighted.
+For the color I have choose #7B88BF to be in harmony with the fictional company logo.
   <br />

   ![](GifTest.gif)
     <br />
  ## Analysis:
-For seven years of analysis NYC Taxis Company had more than 153 milion trips in total
+By analyzing seven years of data, we see that NYC Taxis Company had more than 153 milion trips in total
 |Year|Trips_#|
 |:----------|:----------|
 |2013   |2,421,622|